Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/interaction/README.md

   >   --batch 12 \
   >   --jobs 8
   ```
-  > Note that we specify a directory for the `out` argument, instead of a file.
+  Note that we specify a directory for the `out` argument, instead of a file.
+  {:.note}

   This results in a total of 1728 experiments, divided over 8 parallel threads.

-## Specifying Real-time Plotting Behaviour
+## Specifying real-time plotting behaviour
 ```
  -P     [?boolean]
 --plot  [?boolean]